-For fixed-line networks, the FCC rules at the time of submission [8] prohibit fixed-line ISPs from commercially unreasonable policies for differentiating Internet traffic and require public disclosure of network management practices.
-However, in mobile networks, regulatory agencies impose few restrictions on how providers manage their network, and the new FCC rules that change this policy do not take effect until June, 2015 [9].
+The regulatory framework surrounding traffic differentiation is rapidly changing; between submission and publication of this manuscript, the FCC transitioned from imposing few restrictions on how mobile providers manage their network, to new rules that prohibit many forms of differentiation [9].
 In this environment, it is important to monitor traffic differentiation in practice, both to inform regulators and enforce policies.